-Reporting and Responding to Sexual Abuse, Sex Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatment of Children

-Anyone who suspects that a child has been or may be abused, sex trafficked, or neglected has a legal responsibility, under state law, for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).
+Anyone who suspects that a child has been or may be abused, trafficked, or neglected has a legal responsibility, under state law, to report the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).

-A child who has experienced sexual abuse, trafficking, or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
-Be aware as a parent or other trusted adult that disclosures of sexual abuse and sex trafficking may be more indirect than disclosures of physical abuse and neglect, and it is important to be calm and comforting if your child, or another child, confides in you.
+A child who has experienced sexual abuse or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
+Children may be more reluctant to disclose sexual abuse than physical abuse and neglect and may only disclose sexual abuse indirectly.
+As a parent or trusted adult, it is important to be calm and comforting if your child or another child confides in you.
 Reassure the child that he or she did the right thing by telling you.

-Parents, if your child is a victim of sexual abuse, sex trafficking, or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
+If your child is a victim of sexual abuse, trafficking, or other maltreatment, the school counselor or principal will provide information on counseling options for you and your child available in your area.
 The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.
-[To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.]

-Reports of abuse, trafficking, or neglect may be made to:
+To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.

-The CPS division of the DFPS (1-800-252-5400 or on the web at Texas Abuse Hotline Website).
+Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at1-800-252-5400 or on the web at Texas Abuse Hotline Website).

-Further Resources on Sexual Abuse, Sex Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Further Resources on Sexual Abuse, Trafficking, and Other Maltreatment of Children

-The following websites might help you become more aware of child abuse and neglect, sexual abuse, sex trafficking, and other maltreatment of children:
+The following websites might help you become more aware of child abuse and neglect, sexual abuse, trafficking, and other maltreatment of children:

-- Child Welfare Information Gateway Factsheet - KidsHealth, For Parents, Child Abuse - Texas Association Against Sexual Assault, Resources - Office of the Texas Governor's Child Sex Trafficking Team - Human Trafficking of School-aged Children
+- Child Welfare Information Gateway Factsheet - KidsHealth, For Parents, Child Abuse - Office of the Texas Governor's Child Sex Trafficking Team - Human Trafficking of School-aged Children - Child Sexual Abuse: A Parental Guide from the Texas Association Against Sexual Assault